 If you experience severe heel pain when you first step out of bed, plantar fasciitis may be the cause.
 The podiatrists at Neuhaus Foot & Ankle are experts with five decades of combined experience treating plantar fasciitis and helping heel pain go away.
-With locations in Hermitage, Brentwood, Nashville, Mount Juliet, Waverly, Smyrna, Gallatin and Lebanon, Tennessee, you can get relief at your convenience.
+With locations in Hermitage, Brentwood, Nashville, Mount Juliet, Waverly, Smyrna, Gallatin, Hendersonville, and Lebanon, Tennessee, you can get relief at your convenience.
 Call or schedule a visit online at Neuhaus Foot & Ankle today to get the plantar fasciitis help you need.

 Plantar fasciitis is a condition that causes inflammation in the sole of your foot at your plantar fascia – a thick, tough band of tissue that connects your heel to your toes.
 Pain can start out as mild discomfort at the heel – it may even feel like a bruise.
 If the condition progresses, you may experience severe heel pain or a sensation of tearing or ripping at the sole of your foot.

 Typically, plantar fasciitis is felt when you stand up out of bed and take your first few steps.
 It can also be felt when standing after sitting for a long time or after exercising.
 Without treatment, plantar fasciitis can become a chronic problem and may cause other issues with your feet, ankles, knees, and hips.

 Inflammation and overuse injuries of the plantar fascia cause plantar fasciitis.
 You’re at risk for inflammation and overuse injuries of your plantar fascia if you:

 In addition to these common risk factors, diabetes can also predispose you to plantar fasciitis.
 Since diabetes can cause wounds and neuropathy in your feet, these problems may cause inflammation and irritation of your plantar fascia, too.